This Page Is Under Construction And May Be Frequently Updated

 Off to see “Uncle John”, he brought me up into his upper floor workshop.
 Lots of watches and cylinder records, which he also collected.
 He told me that a particular balance stem was broken and that he would have to make a new one; one cannot simply call for replacement parts on this 1879 watch!
 Yes, made by someone in Switzerland to resemble a Waltham watch, but still a decent watch!

-A ‘phone call a week later and he said to bring 50$ and pick my watch up!
-We discussed my “bucket list wish”, and he said that he had a watch to show me!
+A ‘phone call a week later and he said to bring 50$ and pick up my watch!
+We discussed my “bucket list wish”, he offered to give me a good deal if an appropriate watch came into his hands… and then he said that he had a watch to show me!
 It had belonged to his great grandfather (or perhaps the father before – I forget) and that he inherited it… I told John that I was reluctant to see it for I might want it!
 He smiled, whistled a little tune, and pulled a shoe box out of his closet.
 Despite my continued protestations, he opened the lid, parted the jeweler’s wool, and produced this absolutely lovely silver watch!
 Paired, and when the outer case removed, a pastoral scene with nude sprites were painted on some material and tucked into the back of this outer case.
 The watch ticked happily when John wound it, and I think that I might have actually salivated!
 “I’m pretty old, and there’s no one in the family who cares about this or any of my watches.
 Remind me about this in a few years and if nothing changes, I’ll give you this watch”.
 Wow!
 What a promise!

 The Purchase